The Real Estate Law Review: Switzerland

 ii System of registration

-Every (privately owned) piece of land, including individual condominium units, has its own folio in the land register, where title information (ownership, size and description of the property), easements, usufructs and other servitudes, charges, lien and mortgages, notes (typically public law restrictions) and priority notices (e.g., contractual pre-emption rights, lease agreements) are recorded.
+Every (privately owned) piece of land, including individual condominium units, has its own folio in the land register, where title information (ownership, size and description of the property), easements, usufructs and other servitudes, charges, lien and mortgages, notes (typically public law restrictions) and priority notices (e.g., contractual pre-emption rights and lease agreements) are recorded.

 Title to real estate is transferred to the new owner exclusively by way of entry in the land register.
 The ownership cannot be transferred as long as the purchaser is not entered into the land register.
 The prerequisite for registration is a notarised purchase contract constituting the legal ground for acquisition of ownership or any other rights in rem on real property.
 Only notarised contracts can be entered into the land register.4